 Any entities with possible connections 1,2,3, or nth degree away from a known bad actor will be shown as a path to a bad actor.
 If you see this icon on the card, it indicates a path to a bad actor exists.

-Tresata uses its neural network algorithms to present known or hidden paths between any entities as long as some factor in any record across any number of hops indicates potential linkages.
+Tresata’s advanced network theory is one of its kind in its ability to discover and exploit known and hidden paths between any entities as long as some factor in the record indicates potential linkages.
 Please note that before any action is taken based on these potential connections, we recommend performing detailed analysis and research.
 If your research indicates that a linkage is incorrect, you can report it to Tresata, and using our automated feedback loop, such connections will not show again.

 Tresata created the world’s first record linkage system 10 years ago to be able to scan trillions of records, and using unique markers in them, establish with context-forming algos, clear, and precise resolution to identify unique entities.
 For BADaaS, such entities can take the form of: